tketonen/tketonen/README.md

 - Video Game Enthusiast!

 ### ⬆️ What I'm Up To
-- Trying to land a job in game development/ programming.
+- Trying to land a job in software or game development/ programming.
 - Doing some game projects of my own.
 - Learning more of coding!